jpsdr/MKVToolnix-Windows-7/README.md

 built.
 These include:

 - [Qt](http://www.qt.io/) v5.3 or newer — a cross-platform GUI
   toolkit.
-You need this if you want to use the MKVToolNix GUI or mkvinfo's GUI.
+You need this if you want to use the MKVToolNix GUI.

 - [cmark](https://github.com/commonmark/cmark) — the CommonMark
   parsing and rendering library in C is required when building the Qt